-The AER is required to monitor, investigate and enforce compliance with the NGL, NGR and Procedures.36 The AER has a range of tools it can employ in its enforcement and compliance capacity, including:
+The AER is required to monitor, investigate and enforce compliance with the NGL, NGR and BB Procedures.
+The AER has a range of tools it can employ in its enforcement and compliance capacity, including:

-- commencing civil proceedings in the Federal Court and seeking: - an injunction or an order that the BB facility cease or remedy the conduct and/or - an order that a penalty be paid if a civil penalty provision has been breached.37 - issuing an infringement notice if the AER has reason to believe the facility has breached a civil penalty provision38 - seeking an administrative resolution, which may include a voluntary commitment by a BB facility to rectify non-compliance.
+- commencing civil proceedings in the Federal Court and seeking: - an injunction or an order that the BB facility cease or remedy the conduct and/or - an order that a penalty be paid if a civil penalty provision has been breached. - issuing an infringement notice if the AER has reason to believe the facility has breached a civil penalty provision